-Good preparation and planning will make the difference between and good interview and an excellent interview.
+Good preparation and planning will make the difference between a good interview and an excellent interview.
 Here are some pointers which we hope will help.

 1 st step

-Typically you should expect at least 2 interviews in the recruitment process, however this may also vary and we have known of applicants who have had to undergo 4 or 5 stages.
+Typically you should expect at least 2 interviews in the recruitment process, however this may also vary and we have known of applicants who have had to undergo several stages and other applicants to have had just one interview before being given a job offer.

 Usually the first interview is an overall assessment of skills, motivations and ability and can be combined with competency assessments and face to face meeting.
 (Take a look at our blog articles on different style of interview for more information.)